julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 #### How does it help you answer your question?

+The data provides insights into users’ daily habits related to physical activity, heart rate, and sleep patterns.
+These insights are crucial for understanding trends and behaviors in smart device usage, which can inform Bellabeat’s marketing strategies and product improvements.

 #### Are there any problems with the data?

 Yes, the summary of the dataset from the project states that there are 30 total users in the dataset.
 However, there are 33 people tracking their daily activity and the people who are tracking their activity are not also consistently tracking other metrics.
 Heartrate seconds, minutes slept, and weightlog are being tracked by less than the statistically significiant amount of people to form a valid sample.
 For this reason, we are eliminating some data such as weight tracking from our analysis.